Welcome to the official website of Proud Motorsports; a family-owned Small Block Supermodified race team!

 In 2012, the brotherly bond was re-kindled at Oswego Speedway when Chris, who had not competed at the track since 2006 less a brief stent in 2010 for Tim Barbeau, re-acquired the 2001 Proud Chassis he had sold from a hill-climbing team in Northern Pennsylvania.
 It was then that Chris decided he wanted to return to action, and he did so part-time in 2012 with Tim serving as crew chief.
 Going out on top, Camden called it quits in the quarter midget class that same season after winning the Sodus Shootout Championship with two straight days of sweeping both heat and feature races at the Microd Club located in Wayne County, NY.

 That winter, Proud Racing and Proud Motorsports came together to form a new partnership; and a new race car.
 During the winter of 2012, Tim and Chris prepared the second Proud-designed chassis ahead of Oswego's 2013 campaign.
-Chris drove the car to a third place finish in one of the original races for the NEW Proud Chassis and it wasn't before the end of the season that 14 year-old Camden got his first shot at his lifelong dream; turning laps at Oswego in a car built by his Dad.
+Chris drove the car to a third place finish in one of the very first races for the NEW Proud Chassis and it wasn't before the end of the season that 14 year-old Camden got his first shot at his lifelong dream; turning laps at Oswego in a car built by his Dad.
 Camden was very successful and as part of the partnership, the brand new racer became his for the 2014 season and beyond.
 Chris returned the following season with his own ride.

-In his first year of competition, Camden came away with the coveted Pathfinder Bank SBS Rookie of the Year Award in 2014 after nabbing a podium finish in his third career Oswego event, winning two heat races, and finishing in the top ten on eight occasions with his family-owned racer sponsored by Step One Creative.
+In his first year of competition, Camden came away with the coveted 2014 Pathfinder Bank SBS Rookie of the Year Award after nabbing a podium finish in his third career Oswego event, winning two heat races, and finishing in the top ten on eight occasions with his family-owned racer sponsored by Step One Creative.
 Proud is the youngest Rookie of the Year, heat race winner, and podium finisher in the track's 68 year-history.